Posted by Darrell Nicholson at 05:00PM - Comments: (5)

 It just so happened that when Mark’s query arrived, we were in the middle of testing various antifreeze formulas for their effectiveness.
 Uni-Gard pink antifreeze, which sells for about $3 a gallon at Lowe’s hardware stores and some marine chandlers, is one of the most common propylene-glycol formulas sold to boaters.

-Although we have not yet analyzed the chemical composition of Uni-Gard pink, it is listed as having 25- to 35-percent propylene glycol, which should provide the -50-degree burst protection claimed on the bottle.
+Uni-Gard pink s listed as having 25- to 35-percent propylene glycol, which should provide the -50-degree burst protection claimed on the bottle.
 Although it will technically “freeze” at temperatures as warm as 8 degrees, it should still be fairly soft and slushy at much lower temperatures, too soft to burst a pipe or hose.